 Tamper alerts notify the owner immediately when a GPS has been meddled with or removed.
 GPS units with tamper alerts have a backup battery and will continue to track even after they are removed from the vehicle.
 This data lets the owner know that their loan vehicle is at risk and gives them an opportunity to contact the borrower.

 GPS trackers can locate vehicles in real-time.
 And, with address verification features often included with GPS starter disable systems, additional information is available that can help pinpoint a borrower's location.

-Address verification history reports help an owner skiptrace a borrower’s location.
-Not only is the borrower’s home and work addresses verified, the tracker identifies all locations where the vehicle is parked for more than four hours.
-Some address verification filters can arrange all stops within a 90-day period, identifying the date and the duration of the stop.
+Address verification history reports help an owner skip-trace a borrower’s location.
+Not only is the borrower’s home and work addresses verified, but the tracker also identifies all locations where the vehicle is parked for more than four hours.
+Some address verification filters can arrange all stops within a 90-day period, identifying the stop's date and duration.

 The more owners can keep tabs on their loaned vehicles, the more pitfalls they can avoid when a customer does default on a loan.